PixarAnimationStudios/chook/README.md

 ## Installing Chook

-`gem install chook -n /usr/local/bin`.
+`gem install chook -n /usr/local/bin --pre`.
 It will also install "sinatra."

 Then fire up `irb` and `require chook` to start playing around.